 - Kevin Jagernauth

-This humorous and heartfelt musical follows the classic tales of Cinderella (Anna Kendrick), Little Red Riding Hood (Lilla Crawford), Jack and the Beanstalk (Daniel Huttlestone), and Rapunzel (MacKenzie Mauzy)—all tied together by an original story involving a baker and his wife (James Corden & Emily Blunt), their wish to begin a family »
+Into the Woods is a modern twist on the beloved Brothers Grimm fairy tales, intertwining the plots of a few choice stories and exploring the consequences of the characters' wishes and quests.
+This humorous and heartfelt musical follows the classic tales of Cinderella (Anna Kendrick), Little Red Riding Hood (Lilla Crawford), Jack and the Beanstalk (Daniel Huttlestone), and Rapunzel (Mackenzie Mauzy), all tied together by an original story involving a baker and his wife (James Corden & Emily Blunt), their wish to begin a family »

 IMDb.com, Inc. takes no responsibility for the content or accuracy of the above news articles, Tweets, or blog posts.
 This content is published for the entertainment of our users only.
 The news articles, Tweets, and blog posts do not represent IMDb's opinions nor can we guarantee that the reporting therein is completely factual.
 Please visit the source responsible for the item in question to report any concerns you may have regarding content or accuracy.See our NewsDesk partners